Discrimination against parents and carers in the workplace

 Direct associative disability discrimination

-For instance, in Coleman v Attridge Law, the employer did not allow Ms Coleman the same flexibility to look after her disabled son as they did her colleagues who were parents of non-disabled children.
+For instance, in Coleman v Attridge Law, the employer did not allow Ms Coleman the same flexibility to look after her son as they did her colleagues who were parents of non-disabled children.
 She was described as lazy when she requested time off to look after her son whereas the other parents were not.

 Indirect disability discrimination (same disadvantage/by association)